 Performs the duties of the lower levels in the series;

 Performs other work as required.

 Knowledge of: principles, practices and methods of environmental or resource management and environmental pollution prevention and pollution control; the application of emerging technologies to existing methods and of techniques of environmental sampling, testing, data gathering, basic research and field investigations; applicable state, federal and local environmental regulations and policies; multimedia environmental principles and practices.

-Ability to: provide technical direction to professional staff for complex or controversial studies or projects; design and develop guidelines for enforcement activities, field studies and siting surveys; provide final review for technical reports, permit evaluations and conclusions reached by professional staff; work effectively with other government officials, the regulated community and other clientele groups on complex or controversial environmental issues or problems.
+Ability to: provide technical direction to professional staff for complex or controversial studies or projects; design and develop guidelines for enforcement activities, field studies and siting surveys; provide final review for technical reports, permit evaluations and conclusions reached by professional staff; work effectively with diverse groups and individuals representing competing interests on complex and controversial environmental issues.